 Andrea Tomassi: A grant to revolutionize geodynamics

-April also saw the success of Andréa Tommasi, Director of Research at the Geosciences laboratory of the University of Montpellier, winner of a European Research Council grant for her RhEoVOLUTION project.
-A good start to the year for this specialist in terrestrial deformation, who was also awarded the CNRS silver medal in 2020.
+Another highlight of April is the success of Andréa Tommasi, a research director at the Geosciences Laboratory at the University of Montpellier, who has been awarded a grant from the European Research Council for her RhEoVOLUTION project.
+It’s been a great start to the year for this specialist in Earth deformation, who was also honored in 2020 with the CNRS Silver Medal.

-Andréa Tommasi's project, called RhEoVOLUTION, aims to provide the community of scientists studying Earth deformation with a new tool for predicting where and how deformation is localized in the plates that form the outer shell of the solid Earth.
+Andréa Tommasi’s project, called RhEoVOLUTION, aims to provide the scientific community studying Earth deformation with a new tool for predicting where and how deformation occurs within the plates that form the Earth’s solid outer shell.

-This difficulty is also due to the wide range of physico-chemical processes involved in rock deformation.
-And also, the fact that rocks are anisotropic, i.e. the way they deform depends on the orientation of forces relative to their internal structure. " As with climate prediction, we propose to use stochastic approaches and include the variability of rock mechanical behaviors as parameters in our models.
-This variability is known from observation of rocks, but also from experiments on analogous materials with in-situ observations. "continues the researcher.
+This difficulty also stems from the wide range of physicochemical processes involved in rock deformation.
+It is also due to the fact that rocks are anisotropic; in other words, the way they deform depends on the orientation of the forces relative to their internal structure. “ As with climate prediction, we propose using stochastic approaches and incorporating the variability in the mechanical behavior of rocks as parameters in our models.
+This variability can be determined through the observation of rocks, as well as through experiments on analogous materials combined with in-situ observations “the researcher continues.”

-The aim is to be able to explain the processes responsible for plate tectonics, and in particular the formation of new plate boundaries, more than 50 years after this paradigm was first established.
-"But we also hope to apply these models to current issues, such as ice sheet deformation.
+The goal is to be able to explain the processes driven by plate tectonics—particularly the formation of new plate boundaries—more than 50 years after this paradigm was established.“But we also hope to apply these models to current issues, such as the deformation of ice sheets.”

 A career marked by success